-App Events allow you to measure the performance of your app using Facebook Analytics for Apps, measure conversions associated with Facebook ads, and build audiences to acquire new users as well as re-engage your existing users.
+App events allow you to measure the performance of your app using Facebook Analytics, measure conversions associated with Facebook ads, and build audiences to acquire new users as well as re-engage your existing users.

-Prior to writing any code to integrate App Events, we recommend spending a little time to think about the key events that you want to log within your app and what parameters associated with those events you will want to collect.
-This document will serve as a starting point for developers and marketers to help determine what events and parameters should be logged with App Events.
+Prior to writing any code to integrate app events, we recommend spending a little time thinking about the key events you want to log within your app and what parameters associated with those events you will want to collect.
+This document will serve as a starting point for developers and marketers to help determine what events and parameters should be logged with app events.

 Not a developer?:Email Your Developer

-A typical area of confusion for developers ecountering app events for the first time is the difference between events and parameters.
+A typical area of confusion for developers encountering app events for the first time is the difference between events and parameters.

 The maximum number of different event names is 1,000.
-Note that events can’t be removed and no new event types will be logged once this cap is hit.
+Note: Events can’t be removed and no new event types will be logged once this cap is hit.
 Read more about event limits in the FAQ.